griffenliu/phaser3/worklog.md

 Richard Davey (rich@photonstorm.com)

-I've decided to keep a log of work on Phaser 3 here in the repo.
+I've decided to keep a record of my work on Phaser 3 here in the repo.
 It can be removed when the project goes live, but will serve as a handy log of what I'm doing and thinking during development.

 ### TODO